ledgerloops/snap-checker/examples/in-browser/README.md

 or a similar static webserver for this folder.

-Now open http://localhost:8000 in your browser
+Now open http://localhost:8000 in your browser.
+This demo uses 'ledgerloops.js' which is the Browserified result of `npm run build`.